SheylaDiaz/Capstone-Mystery-s-about-the-triangles/README.md

 I use chart.js with an external api to display missing person and missing planes in the areas.
 I implemented media querys to make my page be consistent with the stylying.

-I ask chatGPT to help me find the right coordenates for the triangles, and to help me connect the server.js i had problems trying to run my website it gave me error because i didn't have it in the right folder.
+I ask chatGPT to help me find the right coordenates for the triangles, and to help me connect the server.js i had problems trying to run my website it gave me error because i didn't have it in the right folder.and to help me build the chart.js with the info.

 final idea.